isomerpages/isomerpages-isomergovsg/_resources/2a-github-repository-overview.md

 Each Isomer website has a Github repository
 ![github](/images/resources/github.PNG)

-There are a some of guideline to follow for managing your repository:
+There are guidelines to follow to manage your repository:
 - Always upload document such as pdf, doc, excel into the files folder
 - Always upload images such as png, jpg, gif into the images folder
 - Do not upload filename that contain spaces.
 Always replace the spaces with dash (-)